Camp Redwood (American Horror Story): Plot

 At a facility for the criminally insane, Dr. Hopple is informed that Richter has escaped.
 Three hours earlier, Richter, in his cell, lured in an orderly, whom he strangled to death.
 Hopple finds a newspaper clipping in the cell announcing the reopening of the camp.
-The gas station attendant, Roy, is repairing a car from underneath, and Richter crushes him by lowering the jacks.
+The same gas station attendant from earlier, Ed, is repairing a car from underneath, and Richter crushes him by lowering the jacks.
 Richter takes his truck and drives to the camp.
 In the infirmary, Brooke finds the amnesiac man impaled on a hook and is pursued by Richter.
 She reaches the others, but they do not believe her; the hiker's body is missing when they investigate.
 Unable to sleep, Brooke hears the pay phone ringing (despite the hiker having said earlier the lines were down).
 She answers it and hears the jingling of keys, while being observed by the Night Stalker from afar.